Catholic Church and Nazi Germany: Anti-clericalism

 In late 1935, Bishop Clemens August Graf von Galen of Münster urged a joint pastoral letter protesting an "underground war" against the church.
 The church hierarchy was disillusioned by early 1937; Pius XI issued his Mit brennender Sorge encyclical in March, accusing the government of violating the Reichskonkordat and sowing the "tares of suspicion, discord, hatred, calumny, of secret and open fundamental hostility to Christ and His Church".
 The Nazis intensified their persecution the following month.
 Goebbels noted heightened verbal attacks on the clergy by Hitler in his diary, writing that Hitler had approved trumped-up "immorality trials" of the clergy and an anti-church propaganda campaign.
 Goebbels' attack included a "morality trial" of 37 Franciscans.
 His Ministry of Propaganda pressured the churches to voice support for World War II, and the Gestapo banned church meetings for several weeks.
 During the war's first few months, the churches complied; no denunciations of the invasion of Poland or the Blitzkrieg were issued.
 The bishops said, "We appeal to the faithful to join in ardent prayer that God's providence may lead this war to blessed success for Fatherland and people."
 Reinhard Heydrich determined that support from church leaders could not be expected because of the nature of their doctrines and internationalism, however, and wanted to cripple clerical political activities.
 He devised measures to restrict church operations under cover of war-time exigencies such as reducing resources available to church presses on the basis of rationing and prohibiting pilgrimages and large church gatherings due to transportation difficulties.
 Churches were closed for being "too far from bomb shelters"; bells were melted down, and presses were closed.

 Germany's attack on the churches expanded with the 1941 war on the Eastern Front.
 Monasteries and convents were targeted, and expropriation of church properties increased.
 Nazi authorities falsely claimed that the properties were needed for wartime necessities such as hospitals or accommodations for refugees and children.
-"Hostility to the state" was commonly cited for the confiscations, and the action of a single member of a monastery could result in seizure; the Jesuits, in particular, were targeted.
+"Hostility to the state" was commonly cited for the confiscations, and the action of a single member of a monastery or convent could result in seizure; the Jesuits, in particular, were targeted.
 Although papal nuncio Cesare Orsenigo and Cardinal Bertram repeatedly complained, they were told to expect more requisitions due to war-time needs.
 Over 300 monasteries and other institutions were expropriated by the SS.
 On 22 March 1942, the German bishops issued a pastoral letter entitled "The Struggle against Christianity and the Church".
 The letter defended human rights and the rule of law, accusing the Nazis of "unjust oppression and hated struggle against Christianity and the Church" despite Catholic loyalty and military service.